 It seems some fitness instructors think screaming louder and blasting the bass is motivational.
 It’s time to think again.

 While high-decibel workouts might be temporarily motivational, over time these techniques become draining and stressful leading to faster fitness burnout.
 Look instead for uplifting music and gentle coaching in your workouts.

 Myth #4: Fitness Equals a Fight Against Your Body

 Sales pitches that encourage “shaving off the pounds” and busting your abs or your butt have solidified the image of fitness as a battle against your body.

 Fighting is not a sustainable activity or philosophy.
 Instead, think of partnering with your body.
 Meet it where it is at right now and provide the environment and tools to reveal your body’s best potential.
 When you take this approach you are setting yourself up for success every step of the way.

 Myth #5: Force Equals Fit

 Today’s popular exercise routines promote pounding your body into shape.
 But ancient fitness modalities, such as Yoga and Tai Chi had it right.

 Fitness is not about pumping the most iron or performing the most reps, it is about teaching your body how to move efficiently, using all of your muscles groups, and sustaining these movements over time.
 Exercise including strength training should be approached as a gradual lifetime process.
-This way, exercise becomes a pleasure not a chore and you have a much better chance in having your New Year Fitness Resolutions succeed.
+This way, exercise becomes a pleasure not a chore.

 Follow Mirabai Holland, Certified Health Coach & Certified Exercise Physiologist: